zg50/Traffic_Sign_Classifier/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data distributes.
+It is bar charts showing how the data distributes.

 ![alt text][image1]

-It is a bar chart showing how the data distributes.

 ![alt text][image2]

+![alt text][image3]

+![alt text][image4]

 ### Design and Test a Model Architecture